JUNE - JULY 2025

 Two problems showed up almost immediately, and they compounded, but one showed promise.

-1. Agents in live environments are slow.
-Not one-click-slow, job-interview-slow.
+Not one-click-slow, tediously slow.
 Real agents in real browsers take 20 to 60 seconds per meaningful step.
 A four-step task is several minutes of watching a page load, a cursor move, a selector resolve.
-A person watching that is not supervising, they are waiting.
+A person watching that is not supervising, they’re merely waiting.

-3. Surface decision points.
 Some actions are low-stakes and should proceed automatically.
 Others (form submissions, purchases, account changes, anything irreversible) require explicit confirmation.
 The interface needed to make that distinction consistent without turning every click into a dialog.

 The move that saved the project was stopping trying to make one agent legible and starting to treat the agent as a worker you shouldn't have to watch at all.
 If one agent is slow, run several in parallel.
 If watching a single browser is boring and uninformative, don't watch any of them.
-Show their work as a running feed: task in, status updates as short text, results out.
+Show their work as a running feed: task in, status updates as short text, and results out.
 The interface looks less like a browser and more like a chat with multiple running queries.

 This is a different supervision model.
 In the first version, the supervisor is a pilot with hands on the controls.
 In the second, the supervisor is a manager reading status updates from a team.
-The pilot model looks cinematic and fails under load.
-The manager model looks boring and scales.

 Concretely, the reframe changed three things:

-→ Live browser became optional.
+Live browser became optional.
 It survived as a drill-down for when a specific run looked wrong, not as the primary surface.

-→ Parallel runs became the unit of interaction.
+Parallel runs became the unit of interaction.
 One task input could fan out to several agents hitting different sources or trying different strategies.
 The user sees a feed of concurrent work, not a single animated movie.

-→ Text became the main channel.
+Text became the main channel.
 Plans, step summaries, and results are compressed into short written updates a person can scan in two seconds.
 That's what makes running five at once possible.

 I built a small prototype of this version in the remaining time.
 It was visually less impressive than the browser-mirror version.
 It was also the version that worked.